 In addition to the five major fields of action, an ongoing advocacy campaign will be conducted at the regional and national levels.

-The aim will be to promote the local model of sustainable development set up in Khishig-Undur, aiming to encourage its reproduction in other soums of the country.
+The aim will be to promote the local model of transition and resilience set up in Khishig-Undur, aiming to encourage its reproduction in other soums of the country.